 Greek Exegesis (NT 410) is a thorough study of selected Greek passages from the New Testament.
 The class will focus on utilizing the forms, syntax and vocabulary gained in Greek Grammar I and II.
 Students will learn to read the New Testament and use the truths discovered in preaching, teaching and in personal spiritual formation.
-Pre-requisites: Greek Grammar I and II.
+Pre-requisite: Greek Grammar.